 With this dynamic duo on screen together, it’s easy to see why martial-arts films fans are so excited.

-The original “Crouching Tiger” was filmed in Mandarin with subtitles and voiceover for foreign audiences.
+The original “Crouching Tiger” language was in Mandarin with subtitles and voiceover for foreign audiences.
 With the sequel’s direct release to Netflix, however, fans can get a different experience.
-The movie was shot in English.
+The movie was in English.
 USA Today noted the IMAX experience mirrors that of the original, as it’s in Mandarin.

 Detailed and graceful action